HIGHLIGHTS

 testify to the area's exciting geological development.

-are now well within the narrow and winding Kejser Franz Joseph Fjord,
+We are now well within the narrow and winding Kejser Franz Joseph

-stretching more than 200 km from the icecap to the open Arctic Ocean.
+Fjord, stretching more than 200 km from the icecap to the open Arctic

-We will sail by the mighty iceberg-producing Waltershausen Glacier
+Ocean.
+We will sail by the mighty iceberg-producing Waltershausen

-our way back towards open sea, we hope to make a landing at Myggbukta
+On our way back towards open sea, we cruise south along the coast, and

-the most dramatic coast outside of Antarctica, the Blosseville is
+Possibly the most dramatic coast outside of Antarctica, the Blosseville

-guarded by Greenland's highest mountains and steepest fjords
+is guarded by Greenland’s highest mountains and steepest

-– and a belt of pack ice which before global warming would
+fjords – and a belt of pack ice which before global warming

 summers and much less ice which enables ice strengthened vessels such